siddhpant/broo/README.md

  [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

 - Connect your phone as microphone wirelessly.
-- Get clear voice and low latency (around 30ms on average).
+- Get clear voice and low latency with minimal CPU overhead.
 - Just run one command (`$ broo`) to quickly set-up the mic and start talking with peers.
 - Supports both modern PipeWire and legacy PulseAudio.
 - For PulseAudio use case, restores backed-up ALSA settings stored in `~/.config/asound.state`, if it exists.